QuantFILab/pmarupanthorn/content/post/option2024-1/index.md

 where $r$ is the risk free rate, $S_i(t_j)$ is underlying asset price at the path index $i$ and time index $j$, $Z_{ij}$ is a standard normal variable .
 The algorithm for generating the path and estimating the expected discounted payoff is outlined in the following steps.

+## Simulation Results and Discussion

+Following the discussed algorithms, we estimate the price of the Asian and lookback options by setting the parameters as the following list.
+Using the sample data provided:

+  - Initial stock price \( S_0 = 100 \)
+  - Strike price \( E = 100 \)
+  - Time to expiry \( T-t = 1 \) year
+  - Volatility \( \sigma = 20\% \)
+  - Constant risk-free interest rate \( r = 5\% \)

+It is important to note that the standard Euler-Maruyama scheme is not efficient when applied to path-dependent options.
+A more effective discretization method that accounts for intermediate time effects was discussed in \cite{glasserman2004monte} on pages 7-8.

+The 10,000 simple paths simulated by Equation (\ref{eq:euler}) are shown in Figure \ref{fig:mc}.
+The prices of the options follow a log-normal distribution.
+Next, the proposed algorithms are applied to estimate the prices of the options given the parameters.
+Here, the time step is set to \(m = 252\) or one daily step.

+  - The price of the Asian option is 5.843582.
+  - The price of the lookback option is 18.348289.

+Figure \ref{fig:dif} shows the difference in payoffs between lookback and Asian options for each path.
+The differences are all non-negative, implying that the payoff of the lookback option consistently dominates the Asian option payoff at equivalent parameters.
+This result is derived from their respective payoff functions.
+Since

+$$
+\max\{S(t_1), S(t_2), \dots, S(t_j)\} \geq \bar{S}(t),
+$$

+it follows that:

+$$
+    \Lambda_{asian}(t) \leq \Lambda_{lookback}(t).
+$$

+It is straightforward to prove that the maximum function always dominates the average function, as discussed in the Appendix.

+Next, it is crucial to consider what would happen to the spread of option prices if the maturity date varies.
+Figure \ref{fig:vdif} displays the difference between the lookback and Asian option prices at different maturities.
+As can be observed, the spread in price increases exponentially as the contract duration becomes longer.
+This makes sense because the issuer of the lookback option takes on more risk as the maximum value of the underlying price can be hit over a longer period.
+Conversely, the average payoff of the Asian option tends to be more predictable when the time series is extended, as a few samples will not significantly change the average of a large number.

+Financially, lookback options effectively eliminate timing risk because the holder is guaranteed to benefit from the best prices achieved over the option's life.
+This feature is particularly attractive in volatile markets, where predicting the optimal time to exercise an option can be challenging.
+Conversely, Asian options reduce the risk of market manipulation near expiration and mitigate the risk associated with short-term volatility.
+These characteristics make them less risky from the issuer's perspective compared to lookback options.

+## Conclusion

+This report has explored the financial characteristics and pricing mechanisms of call Asian and lookback options using the Euler-Maruyama simulation method.
+Our simulations confirm that lookback options consistently command higher prices than Asian options under equivalent parameters.
+This difference is attributed to the inherent payoff structures of the two options.
+Lookback options, which pay based on the maximum or minimum price reached by the underlying asset, provide a payoff that capitalizes on the optimal market conditions during the option's life.
+Consequently, these options are particularly valuable in volatile markets where price peaks can be significant.

+On the other hand, Asian options average the price of the underlying asset over a period, which tends to smooth out extremes of market movements.
+This characteristic not only reduces the cost of the option but also diminishes the payoff potential compared to lookback options.
+From a risk management perspective, Asian options offer a more stable but generally less lucrative investment compared to lookback options.

+$$ Appendix

+\textbf{Lemma}: Let $X$ be the set of real numbers.
+Then,

+$$
+\bar{X} \leq \max X
+$$

+\noindent\textbf{Proof}:
+Given that $\bar{X} = \frac{1}{m}\sum_{i = 1}^m x_i$, where $x_i \in X$, it follows that each $x_i \leq \max X$.
+Therefore, we have

+$$
+\bar{X} = \frac{1}{m}\sum_{i = 1}^m x_i \leq \frac{1}{m}\sum_{i = 1}^m \max X = \frac{1}{m} (m \max X) = \max X.
+$$

+This shows that the average of the elements in \(X\) cannot exceed the maximum element in $X$.

 </div>